rakesharkel/computer-class-website-template/README.md

 # computer-class-website-template

-# Template Website
+# Website Template - Frontend + Admin Panel

-This is a responsive multi-page website template that includes both a frontend and an admin dashboard interface.
-It can be used for institutions like coaching centers, computer classes, or any educational platform.
+This is a complete website template that includes both a frontend website and an admin dashboard.
+It’s mainly designed for educational institutions like computer classes or training centers but can be customized for other uses too.

-## 📁 Folder Structure

-## 🌐 Pages Overview
+## What's Included

-### Frontend Pages
+### Frontend Pages:
-- `index.html` – Home page
+- `index.html` – Main homepage
-- `about.html` – About Us
+- `about.html` – About the institute
-- `contact.html` – Contact page
+- `contact.html` – Contact form and details
-- `gallery.html` – Image Gallery
+- `gallery.html` – Photo gallery
 - `inquiry.html` – Inquiry form
-- `teams.html` – Team or Staff page
+- `teams.html` – Team or staff information
-- `demo.html`, `demo2.html` – Demo/sample pages
+- `demo.html`, `demo2.html` – Extra demo/sample pages

-### Admin Dashboard
+### Admin Panel:
+Located inside the `Admin/` folder:
-- `Admin/login.html` – Admin login
+- `login.html` – Login page for admin
-- `Admin/dashboard.html` – Admin dashboard home
+- `dashboard.html` – Main dashboard view
-- `Admin/admission.html` – Admission form
+- `admission.html` – New student admission form
-- `Admin/fees-receipt.html` – Fees receipt page
+- `fees-receipt.html` – Fees receipt page
-- `Admin/inquiry-report.html` – Inquiry reports
+- `inquiry-report.html` – View submitted inquiries
-- `Admin/attendance-report.html` – Attendance reports
+- `attendance-report.html` – Attendance management

-## 🛠️ Technologies Used
-- HTML5, CSS3, JavaScript
-- Bootstrap (for responsiveness)
-- jQuery (optional scripts)

-## 🔧 How to Use
+## How to Use

-1. Extract the ZIP file.
+1. Just unzip the folder.
-2. Open `index.html` in your browser to view the homepage.
+2. Open `index.html` in any browser to see the main site.
-3. Navigate to `Admin/login.html` for the admin panel.
-4. Customize content, styles, and scripts based on your use case.

-## 💡 Customization Tips

-- Modify logo and images in the `/assets/images/` folder.
+3. For admin, go to `Admin/login.html`.
+4. You can modify HTML, CSS, and JS files as per your need.
+5. All images, CSS, and JS files are placed in their respective folders inside `assets/` (if present).

+## Technologies Used

+- HTML, CSS, JS
+- Bootstrap for layout and responsiveness
-- Edit styles in `/assets/css/` for design changes.
+- jQuery (used in some pages for functionality)
-- Update navigation and content in each `.html` file as needed.

-## 📸 Preview
+## Notes

-You can use a local web server like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code for live preview.
+- The design is responsive.
+- Easy to customize.
+- Can be integrated with PHP/MySQL for backend.
+- Good base for student/institution-based projects.

 ---

-**Author:** Your Name
-**Version:** 1.0
-**License:** Free for personal/commercial use with attribution
+Created for personal or small client projects.
+Feel free to modify and use.